Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 Vegetables

 Vata types benefit most from cooked vegetables, especially root vegetables.
-Raw salads and cold vegetables increase Vata's lightness and dryness.
+Raw salads and cold vegetables push Vata's lightness and dryness up.

 Favour (cooked): Sweet potato, beetroot, carrots, asparagus, courgette, green beans, pumpkin, turnip, onion (cooked), garlic (cooked)